thuhcsi/Crystal/README.md

-# Crystal Text-to-Speech (TTS) Engine
+﻿# Crystal Text-to-Speech (TTS) Engine

 C++ implementation of Crystal Text-to-Speech (TTS) engine.

-The Crystal TTS engine provides an implementation of a unified framework for multilingual TTS synthesis engine �C Crystal.
+The Crystal TTS engine provides an implementation of a unified framework for multilingual TTS synthesis engine – Crystal.
 The unified framework defines the common TTS modules for different languages and/or dialects.
 The interfaces between consecutive modules conform to Speech Synthesis Markup Language (SSML) specification for standardization, in-teroperability, multilinguality, and extensibility.

-Please use [the following paper] (http://www1.se.cuhk.edu.hk/~hccl/publications/pub/2035_Unified%20Framework.pdf) for reference to this project:
+Please use [the following paper](http://www1.se.cuhk.edu.hk/~hccl/publications/pub/2035_Unified%20Framework.pdf) for reference to this project:

 - Zhiyong WU, Guangqi CAO, Helen MENG, Lianhong CAI, "A Unified Framework for Multilingual Text-to-Speech Synthesis with SSML Specification as Interface," [in] Proc.
 NCMMSC2009.
 Urumqi, Xinjiang, 14-16 August, 2009.
-Also published in Tsinghua Science and Technology (�廪��ѧѧ��Ӣ�İ�), vol. 14, no. 5, pp. 623-630, October 2009.
+Also published in Tsinghua Science and Technology (清华大学学报英文版), vol. 14, no. 5, pp. 623-630, October 2009.

 ### About the Project